 The Company policy is to minimise the financial risks of interest rate volatility.
 The Company uses interest rate swap arrangements to fix the interest rate on a minimum of 50% and maximum of 110% of the principal outstanding on the £624m loan facility.
-As of 31 December 2021, the loan facility had a hedge of 70% on the principal outstanding on the loan.
+As of 31 December 2022, the loan facility had a hedge of approximately 50% on the principal outstanding on the loan, which was subsequently increased to over 70% in February 2023.
+The Company aims to maintain a hedge position averaging a minimum of 70% to 75% over the life of the loan facility.
 These cash flow hedges were effective monthly, matching the interest period of the loan facility.
 Management does not consider the unhedged proportion of the loan facility to be a significant risk to the business.